jesskelsall/astarus/places/villages/arnaside.md

 *See: [Timeline](../../history/timeline.md)*

-Arnaside was founded in 297 PA, 15 years before the [campaigns](../../../campaigns/README.md) start.
+Arnaside was founded in 297 P.A., 15 years before the [campaigns](../../../campaigns/README.md) start.
 It was settled by a disparate group of [Malnesh](../../gods/deities/malnesh.md) worshippers who wished to worship their god in peace away from the teachings of [The Order of the Diamond](../../organisations/the-order-of-the-diamond.md).
 They refer to themselves as *Malneshi* - worshippers of [Malnesh](../../gods/deities/malnesh.md).

 Since then, the village has steadily grown as other worshippers come to settle here, thanks to the diligent work of a few villagers who travel the cities and speak of the village to other worshippers.